xzguqgsntdzq/fars/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of creating a summary:

 ``` r
 fars_summarize_years(c(2013,2015))